ALPINE SKIING VENUE – 2010 WINTER games

 TELUS PARK RIDER SESSIONS

-Park Rider Sessions presented by TELUS feature Slopestyle, Rail Jams and Halfpipe events, and take place on both mountains utilizing the best terrain available.
+Park Rider Sessions, presented by Milk 2 Go, feature Slopestyle, Rail Jams and Halfpipe events, and take place on both mountains utilizing the best terrain available.
 Competitions are open to skiers and snowboarders, and all ages welcome.

 This legendary snowboard event, sponsored by Whistler Blackcomb’s Showcase Snowboard Surf and Skate shop, got its start in 1997.
 Taking place in the early spring of each year, it has been through several incarnations over the years, and has focused on a variety of disciplines including halfpipe and slopestyle.
 Showcase, which celebrated its 20th Anniversary in 2010, was Canada’s first and largest Burton supplier.

-Each April, Whistler hosts the TELUS World Ski & Snowboard Festival (TWSSF), one of the largest snow sports, music and entertainment festivals in the world.
+Each April, Whistler hosts the World Ski & Snowboard Festival (WSSF), one of the largest snow sports, music and entertainment festivals in the world.
 For 10 days, pro skiers and snowboarders impress with their biggest bags of tricks at world renowned competitions, free concerts rock the village, film and fine art events dazzle crowds, and parties pump up the beats.
-With annual attendance of over 250,000 visitors, the TWSSF is the perfect time to discover the latest trends in snowsports, lifestyle and music.
+With annual attendance of over 250,000 visitors, WSSF is the perfect time to discover the latest trends in snow sports, lifestyle and music.